 This course covers principles, practices, and issues in case management within human service organizations.
-The diagnostic treatment of developmental, psychological, and psychiatric problems and treatments resources in lease restrictive and most cost effective settings will be defined.
 Students will gain a deeper understanding of interpersonal relationships in organizations framed from a biblical worldview and ethical contexts related to perception, impression management, managing diversity, self-disclosure, coaching, conflict management, influence, power, and politics.
 Furthermore, this course will examine the characteristics and comprehensive functions of effective human service organizations that are client-based and mission-driven.
-Course Prerequisite(s) - senior status; HSV 400, HSV 401
+How organizations can function more effectively will be explored.